Baroness von Sketch Show

-Baroness von Sketch Show is a Canadian television sketch comedy series.
+Baroness von Sketch Show is a Canadian sketch comedy television series.
 It debuted on CBC Television on June 14, 2016.
 Produced by Frantic Films, the series is an all-female comedy series starring Carolyn Taylor, Meredith MacNeill, Aurora Browne and Jennifer Whalen.
 The four also serve as executive producers of the show.

 CBC renewed the show for a second season, which aired in 2017.
 The show's third season started in September 2018, and CBC renewed the show for a fourth season, that began airing shows in October 2019.
 CBC has announced that the show would continue with a 5th and final season starting October 6, 2020.

 The show also airs on IFC in the United States.
 The show is a three-time winner of the Canadian Screen Award for Best Sketch Comedy Program or Series, winning at the 5th Canadian Screen Awards in 2017, the 6th Canadian Screen Awards in 2018, and the 7th Canadian Screen Awards in 2019.